An interview with Kizuki Ramen & Izakaya owner, Kevin Yu

 A: I believe I am an immigrant version of the American Dream.
 I emigrated from Taiwan to the U.S. at age 16, and traveled all over the states--Cali, Massachusetts, Seattle, Portland, and Chicago, to name a few places--in search of work.
 I went to college to study business, but my parents didn’t have a lot of money so I had to find work straight out of college.
 I was having a bit of trouble and called my mom one night to tell her that all I really wanted was to go back to Taiwan and bartend.
 She obviously said “Hell no” and helped me find a job working in retail for JCPenney.
 From there, I slowly climbed my way up the corporate ladder until I realized I wanted to start my own business.

 A: There are two ways to start a business: either find a foreign concept and bring it to the U.S. or find a demand in the market and provide the supply.
 I opted for the first method.
-Back in 2011, there was not much ramen in the U.S. and I saw the opportunity for ramen to grow.
+Back in 2011, there was not much ramen in the U.S. and we saw the opportunity for ramen to grow.
 That’s when I met my business partners who brought Kizuki from Japan to Seattle.
 At the time, we only had two shops and not much in terms of ingredients, equipment, and skillsets.
 Our biggest challenge was importing authentic ingredients from Japan.
 A lot of the ingredients were not available in the U.S. so we had to work with the FDA to approve them for importing.
 For example, we added deep sea Japanese fish to the FDA’s dictionary in order to recreate the authentic Tonkotsu broth flavor.
 We realize that it would have been easier to source replacement ingredients from within the U.S., but our philosophy has always been to provide an authentic taste.
 Once we recreated that taste, we were able to grow and expand to our current 11 locations across the U.S.

 Q: What drives your passion for the food industry?